mmesiti/git-collaborative/content/guide.md

-The audience of this course is expected to be slightly more familiar with git than target of the original Coderefinery workshops (which start on day 1 assuming no git knowledge - so I think), and definitely more advanced than the audience that would attend a Sofware Carpentry lesson on Git.
+The audience of this course is expected to be slightly more familiar with git than target of the original CodeRefinery workshops (which start on day 1 assuming no git knowledge - so I think), and definitely more advanced than the audience that would attend a Software Carpentry lesson on Git.

 At KIT, we do offer the software carpentry curriculum already twice a year, complete beginners should attend those courses instead of coming to this course.